 The smoother, tighter contours that result from brachioplasty are apparent almost immediately following the procedure, although initial results may be somewhat obscured by swelling and bruising.
 Your new, shapely and toned upper arm is dramatically improved both in appearance and feel.

-Although the decision to have arm lift surgery is extremely personal, you will have to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.
+Although the decision to have arm lift in Maine surgery is extremely personal, you will have to decide if the benefits will achieve your goals and if the risks and potential complications are acceptable.
 However, carefully following Dr. Weisberg’s post operative instructions greatly reduces the possibility of risk and complication following surgery.
 Dr. Weisberg will address any concerns you may have during your personalized consultation.

 Brachioplasty is usually performed on an outpatient basis at our fully accredited, state-of-the-art surgical suite using the latest equipment available.
 Since you will be receiving sedation, be sure to arrange for someone to drive you to and from surgery and to stay with you for at least the first night following surgery.